stetson06/stetson06.github.io/_posts/2022-01-23-causal-impact.md

 * Import the required data from the *transactions* and *campaign_data* tables (three months prior, three months post campaign)
 * Aggregate the transactions table from customer/transaction/product area level to customer/date level
 * Merge on the signup flag from the *campaign_data* table
-* Pivot and aggregate to give us aggregated daily sales by signed-up/did not sign up groups
+* Pivot and aggregate to give us aggregated daily sales by signed up/not signed up groups
 * Maneuver the data specifically for the pycausalimpact algorithm
 * Give our groups some meaningful names, to help with interpretation